goabstract/Awesome-Design-Tools/README.md

 * [Wufoo](https://www.wufoo.com) — сreate forms, collect data and payments, and automate your workflows.
 * [YesInsights](https://www.yesinsights.com/) — simple one question and NPS surveys to improve your business.
 * [UserBit](https://userbitapp.com/) — a platform of real-time research tools for your team.
 Tag/code interviews and feedback, capture insights, create personas, visual sitemaps and more.
+* [user Interviews](https://www.userinterviews.com/) - Recruit participants from a community of 125,000 members based on profession, demographics, geography and more, for any kind of research.

 <p align="center" class="hidden-in-page">
     <a href="https://flawlessapp.io/feedback?github">